Creating eco friendly holiday cottages that guests will love has always been our priority.

 We are in a low rainfall area so reducing water consumption is important

 We collect water from the barn roofs to flush toilets and washing machines.
 We also use this rainwater to water plants and fill our new wildlife pond.
 All taps are reduced flow without compromising user experience.
-The drinking water is on mains, of course.
+The drinking water is on mains.